pronhubaaa/property-tycoon/GameEngine/BoardClass-Documentation.md

 - #### cards: [Card]

-The "Oppertunity Knocks" and "Pot Luck" cards on the board.
+The "Opportunity Knocks" and "Pot Luck" cards on the board.

 ### Public Methods